UK arrest suspect after crossbow triple homicide – DW – 07/10/2024

 The deceased were the wife and daughters of BBC Radio horse racing commentator John Hunt, who discovered the women upon returning from work at Lingfield Park Racecourse south of London.

-Police said the suspect had been located in the Enfield area of north London.
+Police said the suspect had been located in the Enfield area of north London, about 27 kilometers (17 miles) from the scene of the crime.
 He recieved medical treatment after being found with injuries.
 No shots were fired by police.

 Police name suspect